didenko/fst/README.md

 The _TreeDiff_ function produces a human-readable output of differences between two directory trees for diagnostic purposes.
 The resulting slice of strings is empty if no differences are found.

-Criteria for comparing filesystem objecs varies based on a task, so _TreeDiff_ takes a list of comparator functions.
+Criteria for comparing filesystem objects varies based on a task, so _TreeDiff_ takes a list of comparator functions.
 The most common ones are provided with the `fst` package.
 Users are free to provide their own additional comparators which satisfy the [_FileRank_](https://godoc.org/go.didenko.com/fst#FileRank) signature.

 A quick example of a common _TreeDiff_ use: